Frequently asked questions

 Later semesters will be invoiced on the census date.
 Payment plans are not available.

 FedUni Living is currently offering accommodation scholarships of up to $3000 to commencing international students for 2015.
 For more information, visit FedUni Living's International Students page.

-For information regarding visas, visit the Department of Immigration and Border Protection website.
+For information regarding visas, please visit the Department of Immigration and Border Protection website.
 If you have applied through one of FedUni's Agents, they may also be able to assist.

 If you're still stuck, we're happy to help!
 Feel free to contact us.